-- Recipients of Chancellor's Club Scholarships are not eligible to receive a President’s Admission Scholarship or a University of Calgary Entrance Scholarship.
+- Recipients of Chancellor's Club Scholarships are not eligible to receive an Admission Scholarship.

-- Application: Submit the High School Awards application, available November 1, in the online Student Centre through the MyUofC portal (https://my.ucalgary.ca).
-In submitting this application by the early deadline of December 15 of the year prior to entering the university, applicants are considered for all competitive high school awards including Chancellor's Club Scholarships, Seymour Schulich Academic Excellence Scholarships, Seymour Schulich Community Service/Entrepreneurial Awards and BHSc Scholarships.
+- Application: Submit the High School Awards application, available November 1, through the MyUofC portal (https://my.ucalgary.ca).
+In submitting this application by the early deadline of December 15 of the year prior to entering the University, applicants are considered for all competitive high school awards including Chancellor's Club Scholarships, Seymour Schulich Academic Excellence Scholarships, Seymour Schulich Community Service/Entrepreneurial Awards and the Leader in Health Sciences Scholarships.

 REMINDER: As part of the process of applying for admission, the University of Calgary issues a UCID number to each prospective student.
 This UCID number (or student ID) is required to apply for student awards.
 Formal or early admission to the University of Calgary is not required before applying for awards.

-- Notification: Recipients are notified by email in March, and must accept their award in the online Student Centre.
+- Notification: Recipients are notified by email in March, and must accept their award through the MyUofC portal (https://my.ucalgary.ca).

-- Registration Requirement(s): Recipients must maintain full-time enrolment in a minimum of 30.00 units through the upcoming Fall and Winter Terms.
+- Registration Requirement: Recipients must maintain full-time enrolment in a minimum of 30.00 units through the upcoming Fall and Winter Terms.

 - Payment: Award funds are split into two equal payments over Fall and Winter Terms, and are automatically applied to outstanding tuition and fees.